Print

 • Submit a letter — send our pre-drafted message to Congress and urge them to intervene.
 Submit here.

 You can also help spread the word via social media and garner support within eye and vision research and biomedical communities.
-Find your elected officials information such as address, phone number, websites and social media handles here

 Use this sample social media post: